FRC-Team-Defiant/Vision-Guide/docs/Installation.md

 wget https://git.io/JJrEP -O install.sh
 ```

-If you are in China Mainland or anywhere else that <git.io> is inaccessible, you can save the `install.sh` script in `scripts/install.sh` to your coprocessor.
+If you are in China Mainland or anywhere else where <git.io> is inaccessible, you can save the `install.sh` script in `scripts/install.sh` to your coprocessor.

 #### File Transmission to Coprocessor